marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 1. Navigate to the [Trello
    Developers page](https://developers.Trello.com/get-started/start-building).
 1. Click the `Get your Application Key` button in the first section of the page.
-Copy this key and paste it into `config.js`.
+Copy this key and paste it into `config.js` in the appropriate spot:
+   `apiKey`.
+   TODO: ADD PIC of EXACT SPOT.
 1. Generate a token manually by clicking on the `Token` link on that page.
 1. Click "Allow" on the authentication screen.
 1. Copy this token and paste it into `config.js`.

+TODO.
+PICTURES.

 **Creating test data**
 1. Head back to http://www.Trello.com